 Certainly, Will Smith plays naturalistically, bringing the effortlessly engaging screen presence he has.
 Where the humour tends to work is in the interplay between he and Tommy Lee Jones.
 Although here, Tommy Lee Jones, an otherwise accomplished performer, is a little too flat at the deadpan thing.
 The effects are of variable quality.
 There are some neat creature effects, including an adorable sequence with a face opening to reveal the tiny alien inside.
 On the other hand, the CGI monster at the climax looks just like that.
 As a climax, it is also surprisingly low key for a major blockbuster.

 Barry Sonnenfeld’s other genre films as director include:- The Addams Family (1991), Addams Family Values (1993), Wild Wild West (1999), the nuclear weapon comedy Big Trouble (2002) and Nine Lives (2016) with Kevin Spacey resurrected in the body of a cat.
-Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers the Lemony Snicket tv series A Series of Unfortunate Events (2017– ) and the revival of The Tick (2017– ), and on cinema screens the Gothic children’s film Lemony Snicket’s A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and Space Chimps (2008).
+Sonnenfeld also produced the witty spoof James Bond tv series Secret Agent Man (2000), the live-action superhero spoof The Tick (2001-2), the tv series Pushing Daisies (2007-9) about a man with resurrection powers, the Lemony Snicket tv series A Series of Unfortunate Events (2017-9), the revival of The Tick (2017-9) and Schmigadoon!
+(2021- ) about a magic town that operates like a musical, and on cinema screens the Gothic children’s film Lemony Snicket’s A Series of Unfortunate Events (2004), the Disney animation spoof Enchanted (2007) and its sequel Disenchanted (2022) and Space Chimps (2008).

 (Nominee for Best Adapted Screenplay at this site’s Best of 1997 Awards).